 Distinguishing between occupied and vacant dwellings may require multiple visits to a dwelling to find someone at home.

-For occupied residential dwellings, the CAPI light canvasser provides an advance letter from the President of GASTAT explaining the purpose of the LFS and the importance of participating in the survey.
-A survey brochure is also given.
-A CAPI light questionnaire is completed, including head of household ID and telephone number, completion of a roster of household members, and information on best time to call.
+For occupied residential dwellings, a CAPI questionnaire is completed, including head of household ID and telephone number, completion of a roster of household members, and all information required for the LFS survey..